isubasinghe/exam-papers/README.md

 Welcome to add your collection to it!

 ## My Solution
-I give some of the solution of mine to some exams.
-They may not be correct answers.
+I provide some of my solution to some exams.
+They may not be correct.
 So, judge it yourself!